eatyourpeas/growthmethods/README.md

 # growthmethods
 An NPM module for UK-WHO growth charts: Please note the data inside is licensed to the MRC and should not be used without their permission.

-This module use the UK-WHO growth chart data and blood-pressure data to generate centiles and SDS scores.
+This module uses the UK-WHO growth chart data and blood-pressure data to generate centiles and SDS scores.

 To do this it has to look up the L, M and S values against the calculated decimal age of the child, interpolate if necessary, and combine these to generate SDS.
 The methods in this module do not correct for gestational age in premature babies <37 weeks or <32 weeks as recommended by national guidance so should only be used for the > 2y olds.